mdolab/sphinx_mdolab_theme/sphinx_mdolab_theme/ext/README.md

 Unlike the Options Table, this directive only accepts one optional argument `filename`.
 Typesetting informs is not possible with this directive.

+Besides readability, another benefit of using this directive is that you can directly reference individual options via ``:py:data:`<name>` `` which should get linked properly.

 # YAML File Format
 The YAML file containing the descriptions must be of the following format:
 ```